Lenovo thinkpad l480 core i5 8th gen 8gb256gb ssd

 Reviews

-If you're willing to make some compromises, the Lenovo ThinkPad L480 (INR 57,750 as reviewed, customizable via Lenovo.com) is the kind of laptop that might just work for regular business needs.
-This laptop is built to last, has a well-designed keyboard, and a respectable Intel Core i5 processor, but it falls short of the competition due to its subpar speakers and display.
-The ThinkPad L480 can handle the essentials, but before committing, look into your options.
+If you're willing to compromise, the Lenovo ThinkPad L480 (INR 57,750 as reviewed, customizable via Lenovo.com) might work for regular business needs.
+This laptop is built to last and has a well-designed keyboard and a respectable Intel Core i5 processor, but it falls short of the competition due to its subpar speakers and display.
+The ThinkPad L480 can handle the essentials, but consider your options before committing.

 Design